 01/18/2022 Zanzibar (International Christian Concern) – On March 19th, 2020, Pastor James* woke up as usual and left to conduct prayers at his church on the island of Zanzibar, located off Tanzania’s eastern African coast.
 But when he arrived, to his horror, he found that his church had been flattened.
 Before he could comprehend what had happened, a group of radical Muslims descended on him with machetes.

 “I went to open and arrange the chairs in preparation for our morning prayers when I found the walls demolished and the roof lying flat on the debris,” Pastor James told ICC.
-“Suddenly a group of (radical) Muslims appeared from the buildings next to our church and started beating me… they said that the church was not needed in the area.”
+“Suddenly, a group of (radical) Muslims appeared from the buildings next to our church and started beating me… they said that the church was not needed in the area.”

-What followed was a series of brutal attacks that led Pastor James to not only lose his church, but also his house, and all of his belongings.
+What followed was a series of brutal attacks that led Pastor James to lose not only his church but also his house and all of his belongings.

 “They cut me several times in the head and the hands and left for my home.
-They ordered my wife and children to get out of the house and then set it on fire.
+They ordered my wife and children to get out of the house and set it on fire.
 We lost everything in the house, from personal belongings, clothes, and my children’s school textbooks to Bibles and hymn books.
 The first believers arrived fifteen minutes later and found me lying down beside our demolished church.
 They rushed me to the hospital.”

-Pastor James’ church demolition is not the only case of persecution on the semi-autonomous Island of Zanzibar, where the majority Muslim population continues to crackdown on Christianity.
+Pastor James’ church demolition is not the only case of persecution on the semi-autonomous Island of Zanzibar, where the majority Muslim population continues to crack down on Christianity.
 In 2019, a Pentecostal Church was closed for a year after a Sheikh from a nearby mosque complained that worship services were too loud.

 In another case, a church was court-ordered to stop construction after a land complaint launched by a wealthy Muslim businessman.

 In the case of Pastor James, he continues to wait for justice, though he knows that compensation from the government is unlikely.